 Truck accidents can be devastating to you, your car, and your family.
 If you have been injured in a truck accident, then you probably want to know how to file suit and how you should proceed.
 Generally, truck accidents are litigated on the theory of negligence.

 When you are driving on the roads there are some measures that you can take to prevent accidents and injuries to you and your family.
 While commercial tractor trailer drivers are often highly trained and have years of experience driving on the roads they are a frequent source of accidents.
 Here are some tips to help you avoid collisions with tractor-trailers:

 - Don’t change lanes abruptly or make aggressive maneuvers – Tractor trailers are much larger than even the largest personal vehicles and they weigh thousands of more pounds.
 This can make it difficult for a driver to make sudden and rapid maneuvers with their vehicle.
-Any sudden motion in a truck driver’s periphery can cause the vehicle to respond unpredictably.

 - Be aware of wide turns – If you look at the back of a tractor-trailer you will often see a warning sign with a picture of the radius required for a tractor trailer to turn, however, passenger vehicles often get caught and squeezed by a tractor making a turn.

 - Drive within the speed limit – While this is good advice to prevent you from getting a ticket, this is also good advice when there are tractors around you.
 By driving within the speed limit you are much more able to readjust your vehicle and be aware of your surroundings.